SOS (Rihanna song): Chart performance

 In the United Kingdom, "SOS" debuted at number five on April 22, 2006.
 The following week, the song rose to number two, being held off of the number one position by Gnarls Barkley's "Crazy".
 In its third week charting, both "SOS" and "Crazy" retained their respective chart positions.
 Over the following weeks, "SOS" began to come down the top 10 of the chart, falling to number five for two weeks, whilst "Crazy" retained its number one position.
 In Australia, "SOS" debuted at number one on April 30, 2006, a position it held for eight consecutive weeks.
 In New Zealand, the song debuted at number 37 on April 10, 2006, and spent the following five weeks fluctuating in the lower region of the top 40 singles.
 In its seventh week charting, the song leaped to a peak of number three for two weeks.

 Music videos

 "SOS" received two separate treatments for the music video, each serving a different purpose.
 In addition to the official music video, another version was shot for a Nike campaign.
-The official music video and Nike versions were directed by Chris Applebaum, who later directed the music video for "Umbrella" (Good Girl Gone Bad, 2007).
+The official music video and Nike versions were directed by Chris Applebaum, who later directed the music video for "Umbrella" featuring Jay-Z (Good Girl Gone Bad, 2007).
 These videos was edited by Nabil Mechi from Murex, who later edit the music videos for "Umbrella" and "Rockstar 101".